-Afforess writes "'Proxy servers are an everyday part of Internet surfing.
-But using one in a crime could soon lead to more time in the clink,' reports the Associated Press.
-The new federal rules would make the use of proxy servers count as 'sophistication' in a crime, leading to 25% longer jail sentences.
-Privacy advocates complain this will disincentivize privacy and anonymity online. '[The government is telling people] ... if you take normal steps to protect your privacy, we're going to view you as a more sophisticated criminal,' writes the Center for Democracy and Technology.
-Others fear this may lead to 'cruel and unusual punishments' as Internet and cell phone providers often use proxies without users' knowledge to reroute Internet traffic.
-This may also ultimately harm corporations when employees abuse VPN's, as they too are counted as a 'proxy' in the new legislation.
-TOR, a common Internet anonymizer, is also targeted in the new legislation.
-Some analysts believe this legislation is an effort to stop leaked US Government information from reaching outside sources, such as Wikileaks.
-The legislation (PDF, the proposed amendment is on pages 5-15) will be voted on by the United States Sentencing Commission on April 15, and is set to take effect on November 1st.
-The EFF has already urged the Commission to reject the amendment."
+...if you take normal steps to protect your privacy, we're going to view you as a more sophisticated criminal" writes the Center for Democracy and Technology.
+Others fear this may harm lead to "cruel and unusual punishments" as Internet and cell phone providers often use proxies without users knowledge to reroute Internet traffic.
+This may also ultimately harm corporations when employees abuse VPN's, as they too are count as a "proxy" in the new legislation.
+TOR, a common Internet anonymizer is also targeted in the new legislation.
+Some analysts believe this legislation is an effort to stop leaked US Government information from reaching outside sources, such as Wikileaks, a prominent and controversial government watchdog site.
+The legislation (Warning, PDF file.
+The proposed amendment is on pages 5-15) will be voted on by the United States Sentencing Commission on April 15, and are set to take effect on November 1st."